Carolina Reaper vs Ghost Pepper: What's the Difference?

 The Verdict: Carolina Reaper vs Ghost Pepper

 Carolina Reaper and Ghost Pepper sit in the same heat tier but serve different roles.
 Carolina Reaper delivers 2× more heat with its distinctive fruity and sweet character.
-Ghost Pepper, with its smoky and sweet profile, excels in recipes that need significant but manageable heat.
+Ghost Pepper, with its smoky and sweet profile, excels in everyday cooking.

 Full Carolina Reaper Profile → Full Ghost Pepper Profile →